 And no, I don’t consider this to be a cynical play on stocks to buy this week.
 Rather, it’s the reality we live in.
 Obviously, we can’t have a situation where law enforcement guns down people in the back.
 But we also can’t have anarchy on the streets – something that could happen if segments of society refuse to accept the election results.
 Also, keep in mind that we have the Senate runoffs that could determine control of the upper house of Congress.

 Axon may not provide a happy middle ground, but it’s one of the best solutions we have.
 Therefore, I’m bullish on AAXN stock.

 For many years, the concept of range anxiety clouded the bullish case for electric vehicles.
 But lately, improving EV battery technology has eased this concern significantly.
 Still, for the platform to become truly mainstream, we will need greater growth in our charging infrastructure.
 And that’s part of the reason why Blink Charging is one of the speculative stocks to buy this week.

 As you know, part of the marketing message of EVs is their environmental friendliness.
-From what I understand, that’s not too high on President Trump’s agenda.
+From what I understand, that wasn’t too high on President Trump’s agenda.
 But it’s one of the top issues for the Biden team.
-And because the former Vice President looked far less like a fool than the incumbent, I think there’s a good chance that Biden may actually take this.
+And because the former vice president has looked calm and collected relative to the incumbent, I think there’s a good chance that Biden may actually take this.
 In my opinion, that wouldn’t be too shabby for BLNK stock.